Levminer/authme-web/README.md

-# Authme WEb
+# Authme Web

 -   Web app for Authme the cross-platform two-factor authentication app.

 ## Usage

-* To use the web app you need to export your codes from: [Authme](https://github.com/Levminer/authme)
+-   To use the web app you need to export your codes from: [Authme](https://github.com/Levminer/authme)

 ## Development